Sweet Haven of Nightmares

 ”I was afraid you wouldn’t like me anymore.”

 ”Yes, because you don’t want to be you.”

 ”But you want me to be me?”
-Tui asked in a voice as thin as a tiny spider’s web.
+Tui asked in a voice as thin as the web of a tiny spider.

-”Well I want it too, then.
+”Then I want that too.
 For you to be Puffin.
 But the kind of Puffin that doesn’t lie.”

-She went out of the door as silently as she had arrived.
+She went out the door as silently as she had arrived.
 The dove cooed after her, oo-hoo.
 I kept petting it.
-All I had seen of Tui was her right arm and that through mist.
+I had seen nothing of Tui but her right arm, and that only through mist.
 I wondered if she had really even been there?
 But she had.
 Tui liked me the way I was.
 As long as I would tell the truth.
 Something wet dropped on my shirt from my cheek as I finished the thought that had been within me for a long, long time, the one I didn’t want to tell myself even inside my own mind.
 That I didn’t know how to stop lying.
-I didn’t know if such a Puffin existed that didn’t lie.
+I didn’t know if there even was a Puffin that didn’t lie.